Chris Froome: 2007–2010: early years

 Froome rode the 2010 Giro d'Italia.
 On stage nineteen, he was suffering with a knee injury and on the Mortirolo Pass he was seen holding on to a police motorbike.
 He had been dropped by the gruppetto, and intended to reach the feed zone and retire from the race.
-For holding on to the motorbike he was disqualified from the race.
+He was disqualified from the race.
 During his first season with Sky, his best result was at the Tour du Haut Var, where he finished ninth in the overall standings.
 He also finished second at the 2010 national time trial championships.
 In October he represented England at the Commonwealth Games, in Delhi, coming fifth in the 40 km time trial, two minutes and twenty seconds behind the winner, Scotland's David Millar.

 2011: breakthrough, first Grand Tour victory

 The early highlights of Froome's 2011 season were top fifteen finishes in the Vuelta a Castilla y León and the Tour de Romandie.
 Froome had a mixed Tour de Suisse, riding with the lead group on some mountain stages yet losing time on others, and finishing ninth in the final time trial, and 47th in the general classification.
 He continued his season at the Brixia Tour where he finished 45th in the general classification, and the Tour de Pologne, finishing 85th.

 Froome and Juan José Cobo, on stage 19 of the 2011 Vuelta a España.
 Cobo was subsequently disqualified for doping, and Froome declared the winner.

 Froome entered the Vuelta a España as a last-minute replacement for Lars Petter Nordhaug and a domestique for Bradley Wiggins.
 Wiggins gave him credit for his ride in stage nine, where he helped Wiggins gain time on his rivals.
 The following day in stage ten, however, Froome out-rode Wiggins to finish second in the time-trial behind 's Tony Martin and to take an unexpected lead in the race.
-During stage eleven he helped his team neutralise some attacks but soon found himself unable to follow the main group.
+During stage eleven he helped his team neutralise some attacks, but soon found himself unable to follow the main group.
 However, he managed to hang on to second place in the general classification.

 After losing the jersey to Wiggins on stage eleven, Froome continued to ride in support of his leader.
-On stage fourteen, he helped to drop rivals including rider Vincenzo Nibali and Joaquim Rodríguez on the final climb.
-Wiggins credited his lead to Froome, in a stage which also saw Froome rise back up to second in the standings.
-On the tough stage fifteen which ended on the Alto de l'Angliru, stage winner Juan José Cobo took the overall lead.
+On stage fourteen, he helped to drop rivals, including Vincenzo Nibali and Joaquim Rodríguez on the final climb.
+Wiggins credited his lead to Froome.
+Froome also rose back up to second in the standings.
+On stage fifteen which ended on the Alto de l'Angliru, stage winner Juan José Cobo took the overall lead.
 Froome finished in fourth place, forty-eight seconds behind Cobo, and retained his second place in the overall strandings.